-Please see the Apply for a Grant page for details regarding the next application deadline for the Foundation’s regular grant award program is May 1, 2019 at 12:00 noon.
+Please see the Apply for a Grant page for details regarding the next application deadline.
 The online application will be made available approximately ten weeks before the due date.

 Grant application guidelines and funding priorities are available on the website on the “Program Overview” page found here.

 Yes.
 We recommend that you contact the Foundation’s grant staff to schedule pre-application interviews about your proposal.
 Grants staff is also available by phone or email to discuss your project.
 Contact email@example.com or 806.379.9400.

 We acknowledge receipt of every proposal by letter or email.